International Day of Friendship: Meet Jennifer & Jen

-Internships at a startup Korean beauty brand in the summer of 2008 paved the way for Jennifer and Jen’s first working relationship.
-Jennifer worked in the accounts department while Jen did graphic design, but the two worked together at trade shows and exhibitions.
+In the summer of 2008, an internship at a startup Korean beauty brand paved the way for Jennifer and Jen’s first working relationship.
+Jennifer worked in the accounts department, while Jen did graphic design, but the two worked together at trade shows and exhibitions.
 It was their first insight into a startup brand, what that entailed and how a product is brought to market.

-Despite Jennifer completing a business degree and pursuing a career in publishing, while Jen went on to study design, the two remained close friends.
-Jennifer had hopes of becoming an editor but the job wasn’t the creative outlet she’d envisioned, and in an act of self-care, disconnecting herself from her mundane office job, she took up knitting.
+Though Jennifer went on to complete a business degree and pursue a career in publishing, while Jen went on to study design, the two remained close friends.
+Jennifer had hopes of becoming an editor, but the job wasn’t the creative outlet she’d envisioned, and in an act of self-care, to disconnect from her mundane office job, she took up knitting.

 Jennifer wanted more people to benefit from this amazing craft, so in 2012 she asked Jen to go into business with her.
-The response was immediate: ‘yes!’
-With Jen’s background in design and Jennifer’s experience in publishing and business, the pair felt they could inspire more people to learn to knit.
+The response was an immediate Yes!
+With Jen’s background in design and Jennifer’s experience in publishing and business, the pair believed they had the tools to inspire more people to learn to knit.

 The insights Jennifer and Jen had gained from interning together at a startup meant they felt they were one step ahead when it came to starting their own business.

 The light bulb moment was when Jennifer and Jen decided to bring this traditional art form to a new, tech-savvy audience.
-It was perfect timing, as with the boom in social media, crafters were super interactive.
+It was perfect timing: With the growing popularity of social media platforms, crafters were super interactive.
 They wanted to tell their own stories and celebrate each other’s creativity.

 Jennifer and Jen believe there is so much to be gained from knitting and crochet, especially the well-being side of it.
 The name Stitch & Story came about because the pair know how empowering it is to enable others to start their own projects and tell their own stories.

-The Stitch & Story business plan began with a series of workshops in London, but when Jennifer and Jen realized that they weren't reaching enough people this way it was decided that knitting kits were the perfect solution.
-A Stitch & Story kit is essentially a “workshop in a bag”.
+The Stitch & Story business plan began with a series of workshops in London, but when Jennifer and Jen realised that they weren't reaching enough people this way, it was decided that knitting kits were the perfect solution.
+Each Stitch & Story kit is a ‘workshop in a bag’.
 The initial Stitch & Story kit made its debut at a stand at Spitalfields market, London, in June 2012.

 Jennifer and Jen’s advice for crafters who want to start their own business is to go for it!
 Build your confidence by surrounding yourself with supportive people and a great team.
 Make sure you have a business plan and clear goal, then be sure to remind yourself of this as your business progresses.